-The Metropolitan Opera broadcast season begins again on December 2, 2017, with the Verdi Requiem conducted by James Levine, with soloists Krassimira Sotyanova, Ekaterina Semenchuk, Aleksandrs Anontenko, and Ferruccio Furlanetto.
-The broadcast begins at 1:00 pm, with our pre-Met preview at about 12:45 pm — the first of the 2017-2018 season of live Metropolitan Opera Saturday radio broadcasts.
+The Metropolitan Opera broadcast season began on December 2, 2017, with the Verdi Requiem, featuring soloists Krassimira Sotyanova, Ekaterina Semenchuk, Aleksandrs Anontenko, and Ferruccio Furlanetto.
+The broadcast began at 1:00 pm, with our pre-Met preview at about 12:45 pm — the first of the 2017-2018 season of live Metropolitan Opera Saturday radio broadcasts.
 This year the broadcast season (which is always shorter than the Met’s full performance season) runs from December 2 to May 5, with 23 performances.

 The end time of course varies with each opera.
 We’ll have casting details in the WHRB Program Guide, which will be online at this website, with a link on our opening screen, as well as this link to the complete schedule.
 Please tune in 10-15 minutes beforehand for our Met preview, which will contain background information, relevant recordings, and occasionally a few minutes of interview with one of the stars of the day.

 WHRB is pleased to broadcast The Metropolitan Opera to eastern Massachusetts as part of the Toll Brothers-Metropolitan Opera International Radio Network, bringing listeners the excitement of live performances directly from New York City with the world’s most acclaimed singers and conductors.